SUtkarsh-0/ruleengine/README.md

 Install all the required modules and then

+First replace

-First replace db_connection_string in database with as db_connection_string = "mysql+pymysql://username:password@host/database?charset=utf8mb4"
+db_connection_string in database.py with
+as db_connection_string = "mysql+pymysql://username:password@host/database?charset=utf8mb4"

- you can get these from the word file attached below for some reason it doesn't work just create your own database with the help of planetscale.com and connect a new database with all the given values and then create the table with following query
+you can get these from the word file attached below for some reason if it doesn't work just create your own database with the help of planetscale.com and connect a new database with all the given values and then create the table with following query

 ```bash
  create table rules(
  id int auto_increment,